Popular Glass Types – Features and Applications

 Toughened Glass

 This type of glass is known as tempered glass.
 It is stronger than normal glass and is used where safety is required.
 It is produced with additional strength to withstand wind, snow, or thermal loads.
-You will see these glasses incorporated in fire-resistant doors, mobile screen protectors, staircase handrails, and as partitions in airports and resorts.
+These glasses are incorporated in fire-resistant doors, mobile screen protectors, staircase handrails, and partitions in airports and resorts.

 Shatterproof Glass

-It is a high-security glass created with polyvinyl butyral (a type of plastic) bonded between its layers.
+It is a high-security glass created with polyvinyl butyral (plastic) bonded between its layers.
 It has such a high tear strength and rigidity that it can withstand unexpected rainstorms and cyclones.
 It is mostly used in the skylight, window, flooring, etc.

 Laminated Glass

-Laminated glass is a combination of two or more layers of normal glass and is heavier than all other types of glass.
+Laminated glass combines two or more layers of normal glass and is heavier than all other types of glass.
 It is highly thick and soundproof.
-It obstructs harmful UV rays and is best used in aquariums, staircases, bridges, glass facades, etc. You can also go for custom laminating to create sophisticated design concepts for your project while keeping the functionality intact.
+It obstructs harmful UV rays and is best used in aquariums, staircases, bridges, glass facades, etc. You can also use custom laminating to create sophisticated design concepts for your project while maintaining functionality.